e-veal/splunk-practice-lab/SOLUTION.md

     sudo firewall-cmd --reload
     ```
 ### Initialize cluster members
-> Can not create an app because API calls are triggered with CLI command
+> This can not be enabled with an app because API calls are triggered with CLI command
+1. Change back to splunk user
+    ```
+    sudo su - splunk
+    ```
 1. On each SH run the following command:

     ```